Aman9das/zaneyos/README.md

 - Must have installed using GPT & UEFI.
 - Manually editing options.nix file in hosts/<yourhostname> folder.

-### 🎹 Pipewire, Spotify, & Notification Menu Controls

-- We are using the latest and greatest audio solution for Linux.
-If you like listening to music Spotify comes pre-installed out of the box.
-Not to mention you will have media and volume controls in the notification center available in the top bar.

 ### 🏇 Optimized Hyprland Workflow, Reliable GNOME Desktop, & Simple Yet Elegant Neovim

 - Opinionated Hyprland setup for increased functionality and efficiency.